• Skip to main content

 What is created is a standard YAML file like this.

-pyats testbed file creation
+pyats create testbed

 This is the topology that I will be testing with pyATS / Genie and so far I have put CSR-1 and CSR-2 into the testbed file